 We continued our walk to our local Costa, and I continued to frantically think up a way to get the job done quickly, but without an audience.

-When we arrived, we were (praise Mother Nature) still in the midst of The Magic Window – the divine zenith during which not even an earthquake would rouse my sleeping beauty.
-I had ten precious minutes.
+When we arrived, we were (praise Mother Nature) still in the midst of the Magic Window – the divine zenith during which nothing, not even an earthquake, would rouse my sleeping beauty.
+Except for attempted nail cutting, of course.
+But – and this is critical part of the plan – the vibrations of the pushchair and the background hum of the cafe bought me some margin for error: I had ten precious minutes.

-I zipped into the baby change loo and painstakingly – silently – cut every one of her nails, as deftly and stealthily as possible (being very careful to avoid putting my bum too close to the hand dryer, lest its din ruin my good work).
+I zipped into the baby change loo and painstakingly cut every one of her nails, as deftly and stealthily as possible (being very careful to avoid putting my bum too close to the hand dryer, lest its din ruin my good work).

-It may be an unorthodox solution for painlessly trimming baby nails but parenting is hard and I take my wins where I can get them.
+It may be an unorthodox solution for successfully trimming baby nails, but parenting is hard and I take my wins where I can get them.
 If it works then go with it, right?

 I continued to use that method until something changed and Pixie relented: shortly after I was able to cut all twenty of her nails, at home, with minimal fuss.
 She’s growing up.
 Sob.

-For the foreseeable, ie. for as long as I can get away with it, we’re back to plain nail trimming.
+For now, ie. as long as I can get away with it, we’re back to plain old orthodox at-home nail trimming.
 Here’s hoping Pixie’s fickle nature doesn’t extend to an irrational fear of the clippers – because if so, once the Magic Window ceases I will be in big trouble…

-And I have a cold, creeping fear that in our house the end of the nap is nigh.
-And I dread that day almost as much as I dread opening the kitchen cupboard after a bad night with Pixie to find we’re out of coffee.
+And I have a cold, creeping fear that the end of the nap is nigh – a day I dread almost as much as opening the kitchen cupboard after a bad night with Pixie to find we’re out of coffee.